saphir-travel/documentation/content/developer/howtos/website_themes/forms.rst

 ============

 As you already know, the Odoo Website Builder creates content based on Bootstrap.
 This is also true for forms.
-Here is a selection of Bootstrap variables that you can play with, but don’t hesitate to check the `full list of variables that are available <https://github.com/twbs/bootstrap/blob/main/scss/_variables.scss>`_.
+Here is a selection of Bootstrap variables that you can play with, but don't hesitate to check the `full list of variables that are available <https://github.com/twbs/bootstrap/blob/main/scss/_variables.scss>`_.

 .. code-block:: scss